 Travelers should carry loperamide for self-treatment of diarrhea and, if risk is moderate to high, an antibiotic to add if diarrhea is severe.
 Consult a knowledgeable health care provider regarding which antibiotic is appropriate for you and most effective for your destination.

 Other Disease and Health Risks

 The material below includes information from the U.S. Department of State (DOS), U.K. Foreign & Commonwealth Office (FCO), Global Affairs Canada (GAC), and Australia's Department of Foreign Affairs and Trade (DFAT), as well as from additional open-source material.
 Standard safety precautions that apply to all international travel can be found in the Library article Safety and Security.

 Risk of attack by transnational terrorist groups exists throughout Europe, especially in Paris.
-Targets may include domestic and international organizations and businesses; public places and events, including those frequented by tourists; and transportation systems.
-From 2015 through 2018, attacks occurred in areas frequented by tourists.
+Targets may include domestic and international organizations and businesses; public places and events, including those frequented by tourists; transportation systems.
+From 2015 through 2019, attacks occurred in areas frequented by tourists.

 Moderate risk of violent crime (armed robbery and sexual assault) exists in areas frequented by tourists and on public transportation, especially in Paris, including on trains to and from Charles de Gaulle Airport and Paris Orly Airport.